tomonocle/miscellany/management.md

 ----------------
 - Aggressively reduce variance
 - Simple > Complex > Complicated
-- Clark's razor: Other factors being equal, it's probably the developers
 - Intelligence is the ability to adapt to change
 - Care more by caring less
 - One plus one is many